FitzwilliamMuseum/walking-the-landscape-fitz-cdh/_posts/2023-02-10-Kind-Regards.md

 Constable’s family members also mention the Arnotts in their letters: John passes on the daughter’s best wishes to his brother Abram in East Bergholt in 1819 and years later in 1833, in the last dated reference to the family, Abram writes to John from Flatford, ‘the Arnotts are kind and always are’.
 The dedication on the prints, published 1831, extend the range captured in the surviving letters: sent to Miss Arnott three months after Abram’s letter.

-Constable selected as gifts two scenes he knew will please Miss E. Arnott: the Constable’s home, East Bergholt House (you can see our copy of this print below), and Mill Stream, in Flatford, showing a portion of Willy Lott’s house (William Lott (1761-1849), tenant farmer, is also buried in the churchyard at St Mary the Virgin).
+Constable selected as gifts two scenes he knew will please Miss E. Arnott: the Constable’s home, East Bergholt House (you can see our impression of this print below), and Mill Stream, in Flatford, showing a portion of Willy Lott’s house (William Lott (1761-1849), tenant farmer, is also buried in the churchyard at St Mary the Virgin).
 The prints could not be folded and sent as could letters.
 They are records of personal contact outside the traditional ‘correspondence’, perhaps delivered by hand in an unrecorded meeting of one of the Constable family members and their old friends.

 <iframe src="https://fitzmuseum.cam.ac.uk/uv.html#?manifest={{ page.manifestOne }}&c=0&m=0&cv=0&config=&locales=en-GB:English (GB),cy-GB:Cymraeg,fr-FR:Français (FR),pl-PL:Polski,sv-SE:Svenska&r=0" width="100%" height="600" allowfullscreen frameborder="0"></iframe>